-The following information and documents are required to be provided by every new employee in Angola:
+The following information and documents are required to be provided by every new employee:

 Beyond ensuring employees are paid accurately and on time, the primary duties of payroll departments in Angola are to ensure companies comply with the country's tax rules and regulations.
 Specifically, this involves paying employees' Individual Income Tax (IIT), employee and employer social security, consumption (sales) tax, business tax and withholding tax (WHT).
 Under article 22º of the PIT Code, payroll reports must be kept for a minimum of five years, the records can be kept electronically as long as the records can be printed out on request.
 It is not legally acceptable in Angola to provide employees with online payslips.

 In practice, payroll in Angola may be delivered internally, or outsourced to a third party locally, or remotely (via a foreign company).
 Foreign companies setting up in the country will need to incorporate and join the Angolan company registry if they wish to administer payroll internally.
 Foreign companies may engage a global payroll provider to help ensure compliance with Angola’s tax laws as they deliver pay to their employee population working within the country’s legislative territory.